- Education

 Organizations, such as United Way and VolunteerMatch, can help narrow your search.
 They gather information on volunteer opportunities throughout the county and provide details on the mission, audience and location.

 “I always encourage young people to find something they are passionate about and to volunteer doing something in that field," says Nancy Stellway, executive director of Take Stock in Children.
-"That way, it will not feel like just another chore or obligation.
-In fact, it could also one day lead to a successful, fulfilling career.”
+"That way, it will not feel like just another chore or obligation.”

 3. HOW TO HELP MY TEEN BALANCE EVERYTHING?

-Parents can help their teens develop time-management strategies, such as creating a schedule or identifying priorities using a matrix.
-This process can illuminate how much time they spend on unimportant things, such as surfing the internet or playing video games, which can free up time for community service.
+Parents can help their teens develop time-management strategies, such as creating a schedule or identifying priorities using a matrix chart.
+This process can illuminate how much time they spend on unimportant things, such as scrolling through their phones or playing video games, which can free up time for community service.

 SOURCES: